oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     - All Model in Image domains must supply a runtime encryption secret with a `password` value.
     - It is used to encrypt configuration that is passed around internally by the operator.
     - The value must be kept private but can be arbitrary; you can optionally supply a different secret value every time you restart the domain.
-  - If you're domain type is JRF, create secrets containing your RCU access URL, credentials, and prefix.
+  - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.
   - Deploy a domain resource YAML file that references the new image.
   - Wait for the domain's pods to start and reach their ready state.

-#### Initial use case - deploy resources step - secrets
+#### Secrets

 First, let's deploy the secrets needed by both `WLS` and `JRF` type model domains.
-In this case we have two secrets.
+In this case, we have two secrets.

-**Please run the following `kubectl` commands to deploy the required secrets:**
+Run the following `kubectl` commands to deploy the required secrets:

   {{%expand "Click here to expand." %}}